muratbulat/Apploy/README.md

 # Apploy
-Some fix for Windows 10
+Some fixes for Windows 10